- Email me

 Have you worked with an editor or critique partner who helped you improve your book?
 Or perhaps the opposite….?
 Let’s discuss!

-Amazon, authors, copy editing, critiques, deepen your story, developmental editing, editing, entertainment, fiction, having ideas, how to be original, how to write a book, how to write a novel, JJ Marsh, Joe Konrath, Jon Fine, KDP, Mark Edwards, Matador, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, proof reading, publishing, revising, Rewriting, Roz Morris, self-publishing, Talli Roland, Triskele books, Writers & Artists, Writers & Artists Yearbook, writing, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart
+Amazon, authors, copy editing, critiques, deepen your story, developmental editing, editing, fiction, having ideas, how to be original, how to write a book, how to write a novel, JJ Marsh, Joe Konrath, Jon Fine, KDP, Mark Edwards, Matador, My Memories of a Future Life, novels, proof reading, publishing, revising, Rewriting, Roz Morris, self-publishing, Talli Roland, Triskele books, Writers & Artists, Writers & Artists Yearbook, writing, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, Writing Plots With Drama, Depth & Heart

 How to self-publish an ebook and get a traditional book deal – guest spot on The Write Lines podcast